-Packed with HDL and omega-3 fatty acids, nuts reduce the levels of LDL, keeping your blood vessels healthy.
+Packed with omega-3 fatty acids, nuts enhance your HDL levels and reduce the levels of LDL, keeping your blood vessels healthy.
 They also have high amounts of plant sterols which reduce the absorption of LDL in the body.
 Some of the nuts are almonds, walnuts, pistachios, hazelnuts, pecans, and peanuts.
 You can munch on nuts as a snack or include them in salads and soups.

 These plant-based sources of omega-3 fatty acids regulate the levels of HDL in the body.
 Flaxseeds as a whole are not broken down by our digestive system, and so the nutrients are not absorbed.
-The best form to consume it is in the powdered form or as oil.
-You can add flaxseeds oil to salads, and sprinkle the powder on baked foods, cereals, oats, and salads.
+The best form to consume it is as powder or as oil.
+You can add flaxseed oil to salads, and sprinkle the powder on baked foods, cereals, oats, and salads.

 7. Beans And Legumes